 Why am I being invited to take part?

-You have been invited to take part because you are the parent or caretaker of a child that has diabetes and you are a member of the DIYAPS community.
+You are being invited to take part because you have diabetes and you are a member of the DIYAPS community.

-What will happen if we decide to take part in this research study?
+What will happen if I decide to take part in this research study?